Youth Participants

 Youth Participant

 Cailey is a junior attending New Covenant Academy in Los Angeles.
-She has always loved to write and has an active part in her school’s yearbook committee.
+She has always loved to write and has been an active member of her school’s yearbook committee.
 When she isn’t trying to finish one of her short stories or scripts, Cailey can be found at volleyball practice or fulfilling her duties as secretary of the student council.
 Other than publishing a full-length novel, Cailey’s ultimate goal in life is to own a house with lots of big windows and have friends over for dinner every night until the day she dies.

 Cailey’s story →